Reiisth/Paninda-CS121/README.md

    - Select the _‘paninda_db’_ file and import it with the help of PHPmyAdmin
    - Once completed, start the MySQL database in your XAMPP Control Panel **2.
 Download all the system fonts**
    - Go to the _‘fonts’_ folder in the program files
    - Select all the font files
    - Right click and choose to install
 **3. Start the program**

-  a.
-Open the ‘main.py’ in with the help of any IDE
+   - Open the ‘main.py’ in with the help of any IDE
-  b.
-Run it
+   - Run it

 ***IMPORTANT NOTES:***
 Within the Paninda Database, there are existing data used for demonstrating the functionality of the software.
 Use this information when logging into the system to access the demo data: